koorchik/codegolf-telegram-bot/README.md

 Code Golf Telegram Bot (can be used with any programming language)

+With this bot you can make code golf competitions via telegram.

 ## Installation
 1. Install Perl 6
 2. Install Docker